BREAKING NEWS: Zidane leaves Real Madrid: Coach steps down for a second time

-Zinedine Zidane's second spell as head coach of Real Madrid is over after the club announced the departure of the Frenchman.
+Zinedine Zidane's second spell as manager of Real Madrid is over after the club announced the departure of the Frenchman.

-The former 'galactico', a majestic playmaker who dazzled crowds at the Santiago Bernabeu and beyond, Zidane returned to Madrid for two spells as coach.
+The former 'galactico', a majestic playmaker who dazzled crowds at the Santiago Bernabeu and beyond, Zidane returned to Madrid for two spells as manager.

 Now his era is over, with Madrid stating on Thursday: "Real Madrid announces that Zinedine Zidane has decided to end his current spell as coach of our club.